 Faced with the failure of other rehabilitation services to focus on the needs of deafblind people with multiple disabilities, we have established a community-based rehabilitation programme.

-We help deafblind children and adults to learn vital communication and life skills at home, in the marginal neighbourhoods of Lima and rural areas of Arequipa and Cuzco.
+We help children and adults with deafblindness to learn vital communication and life skills at home, in the marginal neighbourhoods of Lima and rural areas of Arequipa and Cuzco.
 We conduct awareness activities in the community and advocacy actions with local authorities in Arequipa and Cusco.

-We run life and work skill workshops with activities that are tailored to deafblind people’s needs – and have trained 55 deafblind young people and adults from Lima and Arequipa in job-related activities such as confectionery-making and massage.
-In Arequipa a musical group was formed composed of deafblind and blind people.
+We run life and work skill workshops with activities that are tailored to people with deafblindness' needs – and have trained 55 deafblind young people and adults from Lima and Arequipa in job-related activities such as confectionery-making and massage.
+In Arequipa a musical group was formed composed of people who are blind and deafblind.

-We have supported the creation of networks - like the Deafblind and Multi-Sensory Impairment Network – which brings deafblind people, families and professionals together for mutual support and information.
+We have supported the creation of networks - like the Deafblind and Multi-Sensory Impairment Network – which brings people with deafblindness, families and professionals together for mutual support and information.

 Campaigning and advocacy

 Advocacy actions are fundamental to expected changes in the legislative, political and social fields.
 In Peru advocacy strategies are developed to influence the various sectors of government to incorporate deafblindness in their plans, programmes and projects.

 - As a result of our lobbying of the Peruvian government, deafblindness is now legally recognised and a guide interpreter service exists to support deafblind people.
 Various government sectors are assuming responsibilities regarding deafblind people needs such as the inclusion of sensory disability on their ID card.

 - The education system is now evolving to meet the needs of students with deafblindness.